trrproject/SciCrowd/README.md

 Correia, A., Kärkkäinen, T., Jameel, S., Schneider, D., Antunes, P., Fonseca, B., and Grover, A. (2023).
 A pipeline for AI-based quantitative studies of science enhanced by crowdsourced inferential modelling.
 In Proceedings of the 23rd International Conference on Hybrid Intelligent Systems (forthcoming).

+Correia, A., Paulino, D., Paredes, H., Guimarães, D., Schneider, D., and Fonseca, B. (2023).
+Investigating author research relatedness through crowdsourcing: a replication study on MTurk.
+In Proceedings of the 2023 IEEE 26th International Conference on Computer Supported Cooperative Work in Design (CSCWD), pp. 77-82.
+DOI: 10.1109/CSCWD57460.2023.10152707.

 Correia, A. and Lindley, S. (2022).
 Collaboration in relation to human-AI systems: status, trends, and impact.
 In Proceedings of the 2022 IEEE International Conference on Big Data (Big Data), pp. 3417-3422.
 DOI: 10.1109/BigData55660.2022.10020416.

 Correia, A., Fonseca, B., Paredes, H., Chaves, R., Schneider, D., and Jameel, S. (2021).
 Determinants and predictors of intentionality and perceived reliability in human-AI interaction as a means for innovative scientific discovery.
 In Proceedings of the 2021 IEEE International Conference on Big Data (Big Data), pp. 3681-3684.
 DOI: 10.1109/BigData52589.2021.9671358.